Dynamically Tunable Singular States Through Air-Slit Control in Asymmetric Resonant Metamaterials

 Abstract

 This study presents a novel method for dynamically tuning singular states in one-dimensional (1D) photonic lattices (PLs) using air-slit-based structural modifications.
-Singular states are isolated resonance radiations generated by breaking symmetry, which produces various spectra from the interplay between resonance modes and background radiation.
-By breaking symmetry in 1D PLs with air slits, effective control of resonance positions is demonstrated, enabling dual functionalities including narrowband band pass and notch filtering.
-These singular states originate from asymmetric guided-mode resonances (aGMRs), which can be interpreted by analytical modeling of equivalent slab waveguide.
-Furthermore, multiple air-slits significantly enhance spectral tunability by inducing multiple folding behavior in the resonance bands.
-This approach facilitates effective manipulation of optical properties through simple adjustments of air-slit displacements.
+Singular states, arising from symmetry-breaking-induced resonance radiation, generate diverse spectral features through interactions between resonance modes and background radiation.
+By strategically incorporating air slits to break symmetry in 1D PLs, we demonstrated effective control of resonance positions, enabling dual functionalities including narrowband band pass and notch filtering.
+These singular states originate from asymmetric guided-mode resonances (aGMRs), which can be interpreted by analytical modeling of the equivalent slab waveguide.
+Moreover, the introduction of multiple air slits significantly enhances spectral tunability by inducing multiple folding behaviors in the resonance bands.
+This approach allows for effective manipulation of optical properties through simple adjustments of air-slit displacements.
 This work provides great potential for designing multifunctional photonic devices with advanced metamaterial technologies.

 Article activity feed